 Next morning, we discovered we had wonderful harbour views to boot.

-We really liked Lunenburg.
-There were horse-drawn carriages even.
+We really enjoyed Lunenburg.
+There were horses even.
 Can’t go wrong with girls and horses, can you….

 Atlantic Canada, we’ll be back.

-To get updates on Sophie’s World, go to our Facebook page
+To get updates on Sophie’s World, visit our Facebook page

 I always feel that most places lack colour, so this place looks really fun and pretty!